Explore health content from A to Z.

 Having had a stroke, your loved one is at higher risk of having another.
 Medication, exercise, and diet are keys to reducing this risk.
 Your loved one needs to be active each day now.
 Walking is a good way to get daily exercise.
 You might also ask the doctor to refer you to a dietitian.
 This specialist in nutrition can help you reduce many common risk factors for stroke.
 And if your loved one smokes, it’s time to stop.

-Your loved one may take more than one type of medication.
+Your loved one may take more than 1 type of medication.
 Each must be used as directed.
 If medications include a blood thinner, your loved one may need regular blood tests.

 Make sure medications are taken on schedule.
 If timing is vital, set an alarm.